Northampton woman 'gutted' after receiving 'nasty' letter about her Christmas decorations

-'I guess love isn't all around': Northampton woman 'gutted' after receiving 'nasty' letter about her Christmas decorations
+'I guess love isn't all around': West Haddon woman 'gutted' after receiving 'nasty' letter about her Christmas decorations

 After receiving floods of praise from West Haddon residents, Katie and Gary were aghast to receive one very unpleasant letter from an unknown disgruntled neighbour

-A Northampton woman speaks of her dismay at a 'nasty' letter that was posted to her home anonymously to complain about her Christmas decorations.
+A West Haddon woman speaks of her dismay at a 'nasty' letter that was posted to her home anonymously to complain about her Christmas decorations.

-Katie Coleman, 37,from West Haddon, shared the letter on social media on Monday (December 6).
+Katie Coleman, 37,shared the letter on social media on Monday (December 6).

 The anonymous note, typed out in giant bold letters, reads: "Well done for ramming your eye-sore 'Chris Biggins Panto' decorations on residence in this beautiful village."